unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/06_document/02_create-descriptor-doc.md

-The Descriptor is a type of web API cell.
+A Descriptor is a web API cell.

 # Create a Descriptor cell